 The Office of International Programs at CSU provides many different services, including opportunities for education abroad.
 International study, research, internship, and service experiences are once-in-a-lifetime, life-changing opportunities with enormous academic, personal, and professional benefits.
 An experience abroad sets students apart from peers, enhances studies, and engages students as a citizen of the world.
-Education abroad opportunities exist in nearly any country of the world.
-From animal production in France or intensive language in China, to field research in Costa Rica or media practice in Europe – the possibilities are endless!
+Education abroad opportunities exist in over 80 countries around the world.
+From internships in Dublin, or dolphin behavior in Honduras to wildlife studies in Mexico or community health in Zambia – the possibilities are endless!

 SLiCE at CSU provides an important link between students and surrounding communities through a variety of leadership, community engagement, and volunteer programs.